Honors & Awards

 Davis first saw varsity action as a sophomore for a 13-1 state championship team, making 16 tackles and one sack.
 An impressive athlete, Davis ran a 4.67 40-yard dash and had a 32-inch vertical jump at the U.S. Army National Combine.

 Davis was ranked among the top five players in Missouri and the top 25 defensive tackles in the country by Rivals.com, 247 Sports and Scout.
 He was rated as the No. 201 overall prospect in the country by Scout.
 Davis chose Nebraska after also considering Missouri, and he had numerous offers including Oregon, TCU, Arkansas and Kansas State.

 Davis was also a discus standout.
 As a senior, Davis helped lead Blue Springs to a Class 5 Missouri State Championship title, capturing first-place finishes in shot put and discus in the process.
 He had a throw of 214-4 in the discus as a senior, the best prep mark in the nation in 2015.

 Carlos Davis is the son of Carl and Tracy Davis.
 He was born on Aug.
 22, 1996, and is the older of the Davis twins by five minutes.
 Carlos is a child, youth and family studies major and a two-time Nebraska Scholar-Athlete Honor Roll selection.
-He is a two-time member of the Brook Berringer and Tom Osborne Citizenship Teams.
+He is a three-time member of the Brook Berringer and Tom Osborne Citizenship Teams.
 He has volunteered his time with the Nebraska Football Road Race, a Mother/Son Event, Husker Heroes, the FCA and local school and hospital visits.